mksahakyan/dcache-api-rest/README.md

 ```
 ##### Example: Limiting files number in the list

-> The number of the files in the list could be limitted by specifaing the **range** structure.
+> The number of the files in the list could be limitted by specifaing the **range** structure in the request body.

 ##### Request